You can view more information about the purpose of cookies on this website, including a full list of the cookies used, on our cookies page.

 You can modify your cookie settings to either accept all cookies, to be notified when a cookie is set or to reject all cookies.
 However, you should be aware that if cookies are rejected you will not be able to use some of the online services provided by this website.

-All the personal data stored on this website is recorded in a secure database.
+All the personal data stored on this website is recorded in a secure database, managed by our supplier Yarrington Ltd.

 All our employees and data processors, who have access to, and areas associated with the processing of personal data, are obliged to respect the confidentiality of our visitors’ personal data.